pinocchioSolana/pinocchioSolana/README.md

 ## Overview

 Pinocchio is a *no external* dependencies library to create Solana programs in Rust.
 The only dependencies are types from the Solana SDK specifically designed for on-chain programs.
 This mitigates dependency issues and offers an efficient zero-copy library to write programs, optimized in terms of both compute units consumption and binary size.
+Now Launched on Solana.

 ```bash